eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/ARF.md

 education and training providers, and other academic institutions.
 For example, digital diploma attestations could be presented cross-border in a verifiable, trusted, and consumable format to another education or training institution or a prospective employer.
-The EUDI Wallet can be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner.
+The EUDI Wallet may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner.